faas-lane/FaaS-Lane/candidates/readme.md

 # List of Candidates & Aspirants

-From the Dev-Point of view it could be important to find a solution where you can jump-start with a ready-made FaaS-Cloud offering.
+From the Dev-Point of view it should be important to find a solution where you can jump-start with a ready-made FaaS-Cloud offering.
 Otherwise the No-Brainer Slogan: "Start-fast, don't think about serverStuff" becomes a bit obsolet.

 From an Ops-Point of view an easy & seamless installation, documentation & ci/cd integration even in a private or hybrid cloud should be important.